 An example interface implementation can be found at Beta Site

 XML data is submitted as the body of a standard HTTP 1.0 (or HTTPS) POST request.
-SSL (HTTPS) must be used for any sensitive data such as the Login request.
+SSL (HTTPS) must be used for all requests.
 Gzip (compressed) responses must be requested in all requests.
 See this example.
 Please contact travelfusion if you are not sure how to do this.

 Authentication is achieved by adding an attribute called ‘token’ to the top level element of all requests.
 The value of the token must be that returned in the LoginResponse (see below).
 The same token can be used for all requests for all users and sessions, until it expires.
 Users MUST refresh the token every 12 hours by submitting a new LoginRequest to obtain a new token.
 Additionally, users must refresh the token if after submitting any request they receive an ErrorResponse with message "Token has expired or doesn't exist."

 The namespace must be specified as an attribute of every XML request: xmlns="http://www.travelfusion.com/xml/api/simple".